Google offers the following advertising products to help retailers get the most out of online channels and drive store

 To get started you would need to create a new GA property and fill this form.
 After that, you will be able to create a custom dashboard in GA for local storefront reporting

-Along with the usual GA dimensions and metrics, you will find custom click events called "click for directions" and "click to call".
+Along with the usual Google Analytics dimensions and metrics, you will find custom click events called "click for directions" and "click to call".
 The magic starts when you combine GA dimensions like device, locations or users segments with these click events.

 You will be able to see how many times users in London clicked for directions vs users in Manchester, for example.

 Measure Store Visit Conversions

 In order to be able to see store visit conversions in your Google Ads account, you need to ask your Google representative to check your eligibility and set them up for you.

 In fact, store visits conversions are only available to large retailers in a few selected countries.

 The retail landscape has become 100% omnichannel, where users seamlessly switch from online to offline and require brands to accommodate this behavior with more and more services like click & collect and checking in-store availability online.

 Google Shopping and Local Inventory ads are the perfect advertising solutions for retailers who don't want to be left behind in the omnichannel space and want to maximize revenue and customer acquisition through all the channels today available.